Support to the WFP Burkina Faso Country Strategic Plan and UNHCR Country Operation Plan

 UNHCR will provide assistance and monitoring through cash-based intervention related to the regular livelihood activities of the women IDPs and host vulnerable women.
 Before the implementation of IGA activities, UNHCR will conduct a market assessment to define the market opportunities for beneficiaries' products.
 Subsequently, women beneficiaries will receive technical and business training to ensure they have the necessary skills to develop and manage IGAs.
 Women will have the choice to undertake their activity either individually or collectively.
 A vulnerability analysis of women beneficiaries will allow to define the adapted amounts of micro-grants, which will enable them to meet their urgent non-food needs while food gaps will be covered by WFP.

 The beneficiaries will be organized into 20 mixed groups made up of IDP women and vulnerable women from the host community and called "Women's Clubs" who will receive practical training in order to be able to monitor and possibly refer victims to the mobile health clinics set up by UNHCR.
+These clubs will be supported and reinforced in 2021.

 UNHCR will facilitate beneficiaries’ access to decentralized financial systems and local saving systems, to ensure the sustainability of the initiative by ensuring the integration of the beneficiaries’ activities within the local economy.
 This could lead to more opportunities (development of digital wallet, etc.).
 UNHCR will also support women to obtain quality certification based on national standards for the most viable products in order to facilitate their marketing and expand their market base.